 There are several ways in which dogs can protect your hens.

-- If your hens live in a free-range setting, your dog can run loose among them.
+- If your hens live in a free-range setting, your dog can run loose among them, under supervision.
 If a predator approaches, the dog will chase the bad guy away, keeping your flock safe.

 - Hens kept in a henhouse with a run need protection from predators that can dig underneath the run’s fencing during the daytime.
 A dog patrolling the outside of your chicken run will deter intruders.